ErfanAhmadiai/Discord-Bot/README.md

 # Discord-Bot
-A simple discord bot to manage your server
+A simple discord bot that helps you manage your server